Read below to get answers to our most frequently asked questions.

 Yes.
 This stop also provides access to the Boston Public Library and the John Hancock Tower.

-Yes, This stop drops you right near the park and the Massachusetts State House and is positioned directly to the right of the Robert Gould Shaw & 54th Regiment Memorial (the famous bronze relief of the Civil War soldiers).
+Yes, this stop drops you right near the park and the Massachusetts State House and is positioned directly to the right of the Robert Gould Shaw & 54th Regiment Memorial (the famous bronze relief of the Civil War soldiers).

 Yes, the Boston Public Garden is easily accessible from the Welcome Center Stop.You simply cross Charles Street to enter the Garden.